-There are many ways to experience the spectacular Nitmiluk National Park and its world-renowned gorge system – you can walk, swim, canoe, boat or fly.
+There are many ways to experience the spectacular Nitmiluk National Park and its world-renowned gorge system – you can walk, swim, ride, canoe, boat or fly.

 Raging river currents from December to April can restrict activities, but there is always something to do.
 Swimming and canoeing are generally only activities for June to November – but are no longer available in the First Gorge.
 The cruises available vary between the wet and dry seasons.
 Leliyn (Edith Falls) is another spectacular part of Nitmiluk that is well worth a visit.
 Leliyn is accessed from the Stuart Highway about 45 kilometres north of Katherine.

 Camping and walking in the Park are very popular options and should be booked online well in advance of your visit.
 Particularly the highly popular Jatbula Trail.

 ActivitiesBirdwatching Boating Camping Canoeing/Kayaking Fishing Hiking Mountain Biking Swimming Walks

 MembershipRegional Tourist/Tourism Association/Organisation